marlonbarrios/duets-in-latent-space/README.md

 *This is the unseeable space in which machine learning makes its meaning.
 Beyond that which we are incapable of visualizing is that which we are incapable of even understanding.*
 — James Bridle

-“Duets in Latent Space” is a live collaboration between the artist—situated before a laptop—and machine learning models and their enigmatic latent space.
+“Born in Latent Space” is a live collaboration between the artist—situated before a laptop—and machine learning models and their enigmatic latent space.
 Through various forms of input, whether they be movements, sounds, or digital interactions, the AI responds in kind, generating visual, auditory, or textual outputs that are played back in real time.

-“Duets in Latent Space” is conceived as a lecture-performance interacting with web apps programmed by the artist, attempting to make tangible the remembered, the affective, and the speculative.
+“Born in Latent Space” is conceived as a lecture-performance interacting with web apps programmed by the artist, attempting to make tangible the remembered, the affective, and the speculative.
 It combines a series of vignettes, story-telling, interfaces, software, movement scores, and re-performances, weaving trajectories of cybernetics, time travel, queer longing, recursion, and migrations with algorithmic playfulness.

 Latent space, in the realm of machine learning and artificial intelligence, refers to a high-dimensional abstract space where data’s intrinsic, hidden features are represented in a compressed form.
 This space is particularly significant in the context of generative models—such as Generative Adversarial Networks (GANs) and transformers—where it serves as the groundwork for models to learn, encode, and manipulate the underlying patterns of the data they’re trained on.
 By navigating through this latent space, these models can generate new instances of data that, while reflective of the learned patterns, are distinct and original.